Congressional Republicans celebrate new CDC guidance by ditching masks

 “Free at last,” Senate Republican leader Mitch McConnell said as he left the chamber, according to a reporter for The New York Times, who tweeted out a photo of a maskless McConnell.

-Inside the Senate, Senator Susan Collins, also a Republican, was seen waving her mask in the air in celebration.
+Inside the Senate, Senator Susan Collins, also a Republican, was seen waving her mask in the air in celebration here.

 Over in the House of Representatives, most members appeared to be still wearing their masks on the floor during afternoon votes.
 But one of them rose, maskless, to protest.